szilard-nemeth/yarn-dev-tools/README.md

 3. Copies the [python-based job configs](yarndevtools/cdsw/job_configs) for all jobs to `/home/cdsw/jobs`

-4. All you have to do in CDSW is to set up the projects and their starter scripts like this:
+4. After this, all you have to do in CDSW is to set up the projects and their starter scripts like this:

 | Project                       | Starter script location | Arguments for script          |
 |-------------------------------|-------------------------|-------------------------------|